rkayakr/sbitx/README.md

 A preconfigured, downloadable Raspberry Pi 4 image file is available as a beta release.
 This Pi image is designed to fit a 32GB SD card or USB drive and installed with Balena Etcher.
 As a bonus, sBITX Toolbox is preinstalled on the image as well as other useful tools for ham radio use.

+The stand-alone version of sBitx toolbox for 64 bit is available [HERE](https://github.com/drexjj/sBITX-toolbox64)

 ****Download****